JonathanGiles/java-runtime-for-azure/readme.md

 for .net.
 In particular, it introduces the concept of the AppHost, allowing for Java developers to define infrastructure as code, whilst continuing to rely on the existing Java ecosystem frameworks such as Spring, Micronaut, and Quarkus.

-This GitHub repository is split into three sub-projects:
+This GitHub repository is split into five sub-projects:

 * `aspire4j`: The core library that provides the AppHost and the ability to define infrastructure as code.
+* `aspire4j-extensions-azure-storage`: An extension to the core library that provides the ability to configure Azure Storage resources.
 * `storage-explorer`: A sample Spring application that is designed to work with Azure Services.
 It does not have any specific knowledge of the Aspire4J framework or how to deploy to Azure.
+* `date-service`: A simple Spring application that provides a date microservice.
+It is used by the `storage-explorer`.
 * `storage-explorer-apphost`: The infrastructure as code project that defines how the `storage-explorer` application, using the Aspire4J framework, should be deployed to Azure.